CokeTree3/MusicDatabaseManager/README.md

 * Improved UI
 * A CLI server binary, with no Qt dependency
 * Local track importing(managing artist and album directories)
-* Android Studio/Kotlin based Android app
+* Android Studio/Kotlin based Android app(Current NDK approach is convoluted and broken)
 * Server funcionality on Android
 * Playlist file syncronization
 * \+ more